rdfa/rdfa-website/README.markdown

 > Seaman Jones: Russian captains sometime turn suddenly to see if anyone's behind them.
 We call it "Crazy Ivan."
 The only thing you can do is go dead.
 Shut everything down and make like a hole in the water.
 > Beaumont: So what's the catch?
 > Seaman Jones: The catch is, a boat this big doesn't exactly stop on a dime... and if we're too close, we'll drift right into the back of him.

+## Contributing

+If you would like to contribute a to the website, include an additional test suite processor endpoint, contribute a new test or to a fix to an existing test, please follow these steps:

+1. Notify the RDFa mailing list, public-rdf-wg@w3.org, that you will be creating a new test or fix and the purpose of the change.
+2. Clone the git repository: [git://github.com/rdfa/rdfa-website.git](https://github.com/rdfa/rdfa-website).
+3. Make your changes and submit them via github, or via a 'git format-patch' to the RDFa mailing list.

+Optionally, you can ask for direct access to the repository and may make changes directly to the RDFa Website source code.
+All updates to the test suite go live within seconds of committing changes to github via a WebHook call.